Logo

 Types of Doji Candle Patterns

-Doji candles come in several variations, offering unique insights into market sentiment and potential price movement.
+Doji candlestick types come in several variations, offering unique insights into market sentiment and potential price movement.

 While all Doji patterns share the characteristic of nearly identical open and close prices, their distinct shapes and positions within a trend help traders interpret the market's indecision more effectively.